SilverSulfide/DD2412_Fix_Match/README.md

 ### Basic training call
 ```
-python train.py -hp path/to/config
+python train.py -hp path/to/config.yaml
 ```
 ### Optional arguments
+More thorough descriptions can be found at the end of **train.py**.
 ```
 --save_dir path/to/save_location
---save_name name of the experiment
+--save_name Name of the experiment
---resume enables resuming from checkpoint
+--resume Enables resuming from checkpoint
 --load_path path/to/checkpoint
---overwrite overwrite existing experiment with the same name
+--overwrite Overwrite existing experiment in the same save dir
---seed
+--seed 0,1,2 ...
 ```

 ### Experiment arguments